Danielle Golton MCSP AACP HCPC

 Katarina Sveder-Cain BSc MSc DC

 Katarina trained and worked originally as a Registered Nurse in her native Sweden & Norway.
 She retrained and graduated in 2003 as a Chiropractor from The Anglo-European College of Chiropractic in Bournemouth.
-She has been a chiropractor at Toll House Clinic since 2005.
+Katarina has been a trusted and valued member of the clinical team at Toll House since 2005.
+She has a relaxed professional manner which puts her patients at ease.
+She listens and understands exactly what you are going through.
+Her excellent support and clinical skills means she is in great demand at the Clinic.
 Katarina finds it important to educate her patients to help them understand what is wrong and how we can make it better with a combined approach of treatments, stretches, exercise and general advice concerning posture, sports and work.
 She works closely with GPs and follows the Governments NICE Clinical Guidelines as she feels that it is important to work within an evidence based framework.
 As a result she uses manipulation, clinical acupuncture and soft tissue techniques and uses gentle modified versions of these techniques when working with elderly patients, pregnant women and children.

 Katarina specialises in treating headaches and migraines and helping these patients is something she feels very passionate about.